goodlittlescript/goodlittlescript.github.io/files/kubernetes/kubernetes.md

 kubectl get configmaps -o yaml kubectl logs timepod3 kubectl delete pod/timepod3 configmaps/timepod3

+# note tracking many objects is a hassle, so reuse `-f` metaphor
+kubectl apply -f timepod3.yml
+kubectl logs timepod3
+kubectl delete -f timepod3.yml
 ```

-The linking is something we establish.
+The linking is something we establish by name.
 Conventions are helpful but ultimately it is arbitrary.
+The easiest thing is to link by name.

 ```
 kubectl apply -f timepod3a.yml